Chemistry Unit – Periodic Table, Valence Electrons, Periods, Groups, Lewis Diagrams and More!

 Don’t forget to check your PayPal email address for the download link.

-When you click on the Buy Now button below, it will take you to Paypal.
-Upon receipt of payment you will immediately get a link to download this pdf in your browser.
-You will also receive an email from SendOwl Downloads which will give you a link to download.
+You will receive an email from SendOwl Downloads which will give you a link to download.
 (Check the email linked to your PayPal account.)
 Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
 You can also reach me by using the contact form. ~Liesl

 Click on the link to see more details about each of these units: